guillermooo/sublime-undocs/source/extensibility/snippets.rst

     Second Name: $2
     Address: $3

 In the example above, the cursor will jump to ``$1`` if you press :kbd:`Tab` once.
 If you press :kbd:`Tab` a second time, it will advance to ``$2``, etc. You can also move backwards in the series with :kbd:`Shift+Tab`.
-If you press :kbd:`Tab` after the highest tab stop, Sublime Text will place the cursor at the end of the snippet's content, enabling you to resume normal editing.
+If you press :kbd:`Tab` after the highest tab stop, Sublime Text will place the cursor at the end of the snippet's content so that you can resume normal editing.

 If you want to control where the exit point should be, use the ``$0`` mark.
+By default, this is the end of the snippet.

 You can break out of the field cycle any time by pressing :kbd:`Esc`.